Coralville, Iowa: Media

 Coralville has one licensed low-power FM station, KOUR-LP at 92.7 FM.
 KCJJ 1630 AM, which is licensed to Iowa City, began broadcasting from studios in Coralville's Iowa River Landing in 2007, but has since returned to its previous studios.

 Coralville and Johnson County are part of the Cedar Rapids media market.
 Mediacom is the city's cable television provider.

+Transportation

+Local bus service is provided by Coralville Transit, while commuter bus service to Iowa City and Cedar Rapids is provided by the 380 Express.